 In many cases, the driver is eligible for a DMV Hearing, and NicholsonPham can help you prepare for your hearing and regain your license to drive.
 NicholsonPham has been invited to teach other North Carolina attorneys about traffic law.
 Let us use our expertise to help you!

-Typically, DWI hearings require witnesses to testify that you are neither drinking alcohol to excess nor driving.
+Typically, DWI hearings require witnesses to testify that you are neither abusing drugs nor driving.
 In many respects, a DWI hearing is like a court proceeding.
 All witnesses – including you – will be placed under oath and must swear to tell the truth, just like in a courtroom.
 The hearing will be audio taped, and exhibits can be introduced and shown to the hearing officer who acts as a judge and makes the final decision.
 The hearing is not open to the public.
 The witnesses are interviewed individually, and only the hearing officer and your attorney will be able to be present during each interview.

 If you are considering requesting a DWI Restoration Hearing after two or more convictions of DWI, here are some questions you should ask yourself: